hotelcurtains/CS385/notes/notes.md

     - can give it the pointer because it will delete what's at that address, but NOT the content of `point4`
     - `point4` will now point to something that does not exist
     - you should be cleaning up garbage as you go (as you stop using it), not waiting until the very end
+- you can use a class an an interface
+  - define the class's members and methods with no code blocks/values, then put all of the code for it in a different file

 ## Vectors
 - like an ArrayList